michaelrsweet/michaelrsweet.github.com/rasterview/index.md

 RasterView is a CUPS, PWG, and Apple raster file viewer.
-It basically allows you to look at the raster data produced by any of the standard CUPS RIP filters (cgpdftoraster, imagetoraster, pdftoraster, and pstoraster) and is normally used to either test those filters or look at the data that is being sent to your raster printer driver.
+It basically allows you to look at the raster data produced by any of the standard CUPS RIP filters (`cgpdftoraster`, `imagetoraster`, `pdftoraster`, and `pstoraster`) or the `ipptransform` tool and is normally used to either test those filters or look at the data that is being sent to your raster printer driver or printer.

 RasterView is licensed under the Apache License Version 2.0.